recks

 }

-Try it in this online sandbox or install locally
+Try it in this or

 ⚠️ RecksJS is currently in beta